Kaltsoon/data-management-and-databases/exercises/sql-exercises-4.md

 List for each student the student number, average grade, highest grade, and lowest grade.
 In the query, rename the columns as "Average grade", "Highest grade", and "Lowest grade".
 Sort the result by (average grade, student number).

+> [!NOTE]
-NOTE: Display the correct average grade with two decimal places.
+> Display the correct average grade with two decimal places.

 ## 8.